osum4est/django-socksync/README.md

 ### Functions
 Functions can be used to call a function on the server from the client or vise versa with arguments.
 Note that a function on the server will only be called if the server subscribes to it on all the clients that should have access.
-A `return` is required to be sent anytime a side that's been subscribed to sends a `call`.
+A `return` or `error` is required to be sent anytime a side that's been subscribed to sends a `call`.

 Call a function:
 ```json5